Business Valuations

 Grouped bar chart comparing average implied multiples across gross-margin buckets, with each bucket splitting between light inventory and very heavy inventory, showing heavy inventory compressing multiples every time.
 Source: FBA Guys Valuation Database (n=8,407 successful valuations across plotted buckets)

-In our successful valuation data, businesses with tax returns and business-only books averaged a 2.75x multiple across 3,755 cases.
-Businesses with no tax returns and mixed books averaged 1.97x across 115 cases.
-That does not prove COGS discipline alone created the gap.
-It does tell you the market pays more for numbers that look like they would survive scrutiny.
+In our successful valuation data, businesses with tax returns and business-only books averaged a 2.75x multiple across 3,755 cases, while businesses without tax returns and with mixed books averaged 1.97x across 115 cases.
+Documentation quality proxies for many things at once, and this particular proxy still carries a meaningful gap.

-If you want the broader system around that trust problem, Amazon FBA accounting basics is the natural next read.
+If you want the broader accounting system around this, Amazon FBA accounting basics is the natural next read.

 Everything after that is refinement.